trompamusic/ce-api/docs/authentication.md

 ### Apollo

-In Apollo (client) you can set the authorization header in each request with the following code:
+In Apollo (client) you can set the authorization header for all requests with the following code:

 ```js
 import { ApolloClient } from 'apollo-client';